 Don't: Forget the Games

 One or two games are fun, promote group bonding, and shower attention on the bride.
 Here are my favorites: Have everyone bring a new pair of panties wrapped in a box, and let the bride open each one.
 She has to guess who brought her that pair of undies.
 Voice-record or video the groom answering a bunch of questions (What is your go-to date-night restaurant?
 What piece of your clothing does the bride secretly want to burn?), then sit the bride down and ask her the same questions.
 See how well their answers match up.

 Normally I think party favors are a waste of money, but if you’re hosting a weekend-long bachelorette, I love a hangover kit as a party favor.
 Fill a pretty tote bag with Emergen-C, water, and saltines.
 Or give a favor that pertains to an activity taking place throughout the weekend.
 Surprising everyone with a belly-dancing class?
 Give the girls a belly-dancing scarf to tie around their waists during the lesson.
 Spending the weekend at a lake house?
 Give the girls plush beach towels to use while boating.

 If you’re the hostess and you’re in charge of making sure that the breakfast casserole gets put in the oven the morning after a night out, don’t drink so much that you won’t be able to perform your duties.
-Refrain from over-drinking, then throw yourself a little “me” party after the bachelorette fun is over.
+Refrain from over-drinking; then throw yourself a little “me” party after the bachelorette fun is over.

-Shop essentials for a bachelorette party below.
+Shop bachelorette party essentials below: